sidpalas/extendscript-console/README.md

 # extendscript-console
-Creating a console that can be used outside of ESTK
+Implementing console.log functionality that can be used outside of ESTK

 Written and tested with OSX High Sierra and Photoshop 19.1.3.
 Not compatible with Windows (sorry).